 Denver-based Mary’s Nutritionals has also been at the forefront of the booming CBD industry by bringing modern technology and horticulture together, developing products that maximize the benefits of natural plant nutrients and ultimately offer reliable and effective relief.

-“We’re now exploring spa-focused product offerings — the next logical step for Mary’s Nutritionals was a full-spectrum, hemp-infused oil that could be used during massage, as well as a daily moisturizer,” says Lynn Homderd, CEO of Mary’s Nutritionals.
+“We’re now exploring spa-focused product offerings — the next logical step for Mary’s Nutritionals was a full-spectrum, hemp-infused oil that could be used during a CBD massage, as well as a daily moisturizer,” says Lynn Homderd, CEO of Mary’s Nutritionals.
 “The product is vegan and nut, paraben and gluten-free.”

 These Colorado spas are incorporating CBD into their services: